h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/init1.rst

 Description
 ~~~~~~~~~~~

-This option specifies the initialization mode used in K-Means.
+This option specifies the initialization mode used in K-Means and GLRM.
 The options are Random, Furthest, PlusPlus, and User.

 - **Random**: Choose :math:`K` clusters from the set of :math:`N` observations at random so that each observation has an equal chance of being chosen.